plugdata-team/plugdata/Resources/Documentation/ELSE/resonant2~.md

 inlets:
   1st:
   - type: signal
-    description: singal to be filtered or excite the resonator
+    description: signal to be filtered or excite the resonator
   2nd:
   - type: float/signal
     description: central frequency in hertz